DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Exported the `typeSpecTypeToZodString` function from `packages/typespec/src/emitter.ts` to enable direct testing.
 - Added comprehensive test cases for `typeSpecTypeToZodString` in `packages/typespec/test/emitter.test.ts` covering various TypeSpec types (models, optional properties, nested models, arrays, unions, nullable unions, tuples, literal types, and scalar types).
 - Fixed the failing scalar types test by removing the non-standard `uuid` type from the test case in `packages/typespec/test/emitter.test.ts`.
 All tests are now passing.
+- **Created the `packages/playground` package**: Added `package.json`, `main.tsp` (example TypeSpec), `README.md`, `moon.yml` (compile and test tasks), and `tsconfig.json`.
+- **Added an integration test** in `packages/playground/test/integration.test.ts` to verify the content of the generated output file.

 ## Next Steps

+- Compile the playground TypeSpec code and update the integration test with the actual generated output.
+- Ensure the playground integration test passes.
 - Continue developing the custom emitter to generate code for Go and Rust structs within the `@typespec-events/typespec` package.
 - Create a separate `@typespec-events/runtime` package for utility functions related to sending tracking events.
 - Potentially create a helper package for Zod integration if needed.